lelonov23/todo-list/README.md

 # todo-list

-> React realisation of a simple to-do list
+> Realisation of a simple to-do list using React and TypeScript

 ## Built With

-- JavaScript
+- TypeScript
 - React
 - HTML5, CSS3